cca/libraries_wagtail/docs/readme.md

 We currently run the entire app in minikube, including postgres database and elasticsearch, but other CCA teams (like cca.edu) are moving to running only Wagtail locally while using a cloud-hosted database and search engine.
 Ngoc has a notebook on how this conversion worked if we want to go that route.

+To authenticate locally, be sure to use `127.0.0.1` as the server domain, not `locahost`, as SSO is configured to work with the former and not the latter.

 ### Port-forwarding

 If we use dev.fish, Skaffold should mostly take cares of this.
 Otherwise, there are three ways to forward a port on the minikube cluster so we can open the website using our localhost domain in a browser: